Circuit City's 2018 resurrection hits a snag

-Big box retailer Circuit City died in 2009, but at CES 2018 in early January the owner of the CC brand announced that it will "relaunch with a dynamic, social-focused e-commerce site, along with various concepts of innovative retail stores, and unprecedented e-commerce technology offerings."
-That launch was supposed to happen yesterday, February 15, 2018.
+Big-box retailer Circuit City died in 2009 but at last month's CES the owner of the CC brand announced that it will "relaunch with a dynamic, social-focused e-commerce site, along with various concepts of innovative retail stores, and unprecedented e-commerce technology offerings."
+That launch was supposed to happen Thursday.

 There's no new date, just "shortly" per the article.